canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/enable-the-livepatch-service/enable-the-livepatch-service.md

 $ sudo apt install snapd
 ```

-Then, start a new shell so you `PATH` variable is updated to include the `snapd` package.
+Then, start a new shell so your `PATH` variable is updated to include the `snapd` package.

 Ubuntu 16.04 LTS supports snaps by default - you don't have to do anything more.